Constance Z. Wagner, J.D.

 Research Interests

-Wagner is an expert in the law of business associations and financial institutions, and also has a background in the law of international trade and international business transactions.
-She teaches and publishes in these areas and also speaks frequently on these topics at national academic conferences, bar association meetings, and university events.
-Her current research agenda focuses on mechanisms for enhancing corporate social responsibility and developments in financial regulation.
+Wagner is an expert in the law of business associations (including corporate governance and business and human rights) and financial institutions, and also has a background in the law of international trade and international business transactions.
+She teaches and publishes in these areas and also speaks on these topics at national academic conferences, bar association meetings, and university events.

 Publications and Media Placements